FormidableLabs/victory-docs/src/content/docs/victory-primitives.md

   - `className` *string* the class name that will be applied to the rendered element
   - `events` *object* events to attach to the rendered element
   - `groupComponent` *element* the rendered group element  *default* `<g/>`
+  - `id` *string or number* an id to apply to the rendered component
   - `lineComponent` *element* the rendered line element  *default* `<Line/>`
   - `majorWhisker` *object* an object with values `x1`, `x2`, `y1`, `y2` describing the major whisker line
   - `minorWhisker` *object* an object with values `x1`, `x2`, `y1`, `y2` describing the minor whisker line
   - `role` *string* the aria role to assign to the element
   - `shapeRendering` *string* the shape rendering attribute to apply to the rendered element
   - `style` *object* the styles to apply to the rendered element
+  - `transform` *string* a transform that will be supplied to elements this component renders.

 [VictoryContainer]: https://formidable.com/open-source/victory/docs/victory-container